Bankruptcy and General Practice

 How do points on my license affect my insurance?

+Points on your license may or may not affect your insurance.
 A conviction for speeding does not automatically raise your insurance rates.
 Factors such as age, driving history, and the type of conviction all influence your premiums.
-See our page on the real cost of a ticket.
+However, your insurance company is a private entity, they may raise your rate for

-What are the fines for a speeding ticket?
+What are the fines for a speeding or traffic ticket?

 Do I have to go to court if I have an attorney?